 Once you become familiar with the categories, it’s important to pay attention to how often the item you’re considering purchasing will sell.
 The faster your item sells, the faster you can re-invest your money and grow your business.

 This is not a perfect system, but ranks will help you make more educated buying decisions.
-The more an item is purchased, the lower the rank; a #1 ranked product is the most purchased item in that category.
+The more times an item is purchased, the lower the rank; a #1 ranked product is the most purchased item in that category.

 It’s important to note that ranks are not treated the same for every category; a rank of 30,000 in Toys means something totally different than a rank of 30,000 in Baby, for example.
 This is because there are a lot more toys being sold on Amazon than there are baby products.